CDLTG/TurboSuite/README.md

       ![TurboTape Fixture gif](/GIF/TurboTape(Custom).gif)

   - ### TurboTape (Array)
+    Draw an array of linear tape, primarily used for stairs.
      - **Command:** `tt;a`
-     - **Function:** Draw an array of linear tape, primarily used for stairs.
      - **Limitations:**
        - limit 1
        - limit 2